-Practically all the people involved are quite familiar.
-The real estate agent is the most recognizable person in the exchange.
-Then, the mortgage company provides the financial capital needed to fund the deal.
-And ensuring all details of the exchange are completed and that a clear title transfers from the seller to the purchaser is the title company.
+The majority of the people participating are quite familiar.
+The most known face in the transaction is the real estate agent.
+Then, the lender provides the financial capital needed to fund the exchange.
+The title company sees to it that all aspects of the transaction are completed and that the title is clear to pass from the seller to the purchaser.

-So, what party makes sure the real estate is worth the amount being paid?
-This is where the appraiser comes in.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, what party makes sure the property is worth the purchase price?
+In comes the appraiser.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Frigoletto & Associates Inc. will ensure, you as an interested party, are informed.

-Our first responsibility at Frigoletto & Associates Inc. is to inspect the property to determine its true status.
-We must physically see features, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly are present and are in the shape a reasonable buyer would expect them to be.
-To ensure the stated size of the property has not been misrepresented and document the layout of the house, the inspection often requires creating a sketch of the floorplan.
-Most importantly, we look for any obvious features - or defects - that would affect the value of the house.
+Our first duty at Frigoletto & Associates Inc. is to inspect the property to ascertain its true status.
+We must actually see features, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really exist and are in the shape a reasonable buyer would expect them to be.
+The inspection often includes a sketch of the house, ensuring the square footage is proper and conveying the layout of the property.
+Most importantly, we identify any obvious features - or defects - that would affect the value of the house.

-After the inspection, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+After the inspection, an appraiser uses two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

-This is where the appraiser uses information on local building costs, labor rates and other elements to determine how much it would cost to construct a property nearly identical to the one being appraised.
-This value often sets the upper limit on what a property would sell for.
-The cost approach is also the least used predictor of value.
+Here, we pull information on local building costs, the cost of labor and other factors to calculate how much it would cost to replace the property being appraised.
+This figure usually sets the upper limit on what a property would sell for.
+The cost approach is also the least used method.

 Analyzing Comparable Sales

-Appraisers get to know the subdivisions in which they work.
-They thoroughly understand the value of specific features to the residents of that area.
-Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the property at hand.
-Using knowledge of the value of certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.
+Appraisers can tell you a lot about the communities in which they appraise.
+They thoroughly understand the value of particular features to the homeowners of that area.
+Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the real estate in question.
+Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they more accurately match the features of subject property.

 Valuation Using the Income Approach